Procedure to Rollback from CDP 7.1.8 to CDP 7.1.7 SP1

 You can roll back an upgrade from CDP Private Cloud Base 7.1.8 to 7.1.7.
 The rollback restores your CDP PvC Base cluster to the state it was in before the upgrade, including Kerberos and TLS/SSL configurations.

-Typically, you first upgrade Cloudera Manager then you use the upgraded version of Cloudera Manager to upgrade CDP Private Cloud Base 7.1.7 to 7.1.8.
+Typically, you first upgrade Cloudera Manager then you use the upgraded version of Cloudera Manager to upgrade Cloudera Private Cloud Base 7.1.7 to 7.1.8.
 (See Upgrading a Cluster.)
 If you want to roll back this upgrade, follow these steps to roll back your cluster to its state prior to the upgrade.

-You can roll back to CDH 6 after upgrading to CDP Private Cloud Base 7 only if the HDFS upgrade has not been finalized.
+You can roll back to CDH 6 after upgrading to Cloudera Private Cloud Base 7 only if the HDFS upgrade has not been finalized.
 The rollback restores your CDH cluster to the state it was in before the upgrade, including Kerberos and TLS/SSL configurations.

 Review Limitations